Before you make an application

 - an adjudication registrar.

-QCAT cannot review a decision an adjudicator made under the Building and Construction Industry Payments Act 2004.
+QCAT cannot review a decision an adjudicator made under the Building Industry Fairness (Security of Payment) Act 2017.

 If you wish to make a complaint against a builder, please contact the Queensland Building and Construction Commission.